3500 Park Avenue

 Bronx, New York

-The Bridge, a nonprofit organization dedicated to mental health and housing, is developing this seven-story, 115-unit affordable and supportive housing building at 3500 Park Avenue in the Claremont Village neighborhood of the Bronx.
-This is the Bridge’s second new construction collaboration with us.
+Development is recently complete at our latest collaboration with The Bridge, a nonprofit organization dedicated to mental health and housing.
+Located in the Claremont Village neighborhood of the Bronx, the new construction is seven-stories with 115-unit affordable and supportive housing building.

-The building will include 69 supportive housing units for homeless and disabled veterans, homeless and disabled seniors, and chronically homeless people with mental illnesses.
-The remaining units are standard affordable housing for households living at or below 60 percent of area median income.
+The building provides 69 supportive housing units for homeless and disabled veterans, homeless and disabled seniors, and chronically homeless people with mental illnesses.
+Remaining units are standard affordable housing for households living at or below 60 percent of area median income.
 The program provides onsite case managers and services related to health, recovery, and self-reliance.
-We designed significant common and shared spaces, including a generous lobby, sitting area, and activity room on the first floor which opens directly onto a landscaped garden shared by all residents.
-The building’s design features will promote safety and security, and the amenities will affirm the residents’ dignity and foster pride in where they live.

 Client: The Bridge